Mr-AB007/DSA-practice/README.md

 - The algorithm or problem is not already covered.

 ## License
-This repository is licensed under the MIT License.
+This repository is licensed under the Anubhav educational License.
 Feel free to use the code for educational purposes.

 ## Contact
-If you have any questions or suggestions, please feel free to reach out via [email](mailto:your-email@example.com).
+If you have any questions or suggestions, please feel free to reach out via [email](anubhav7.ranjan@gmail.com).

 Happy coding!